Eczbek/xieite/docs/namespaces/functors/structures/mixfix/3/intermediate.md

 &nbsp;

 ## Description
-An intermediate state for an mixfix thingamabob.
+An intermediate state for a mixfix thingamabob.

 &nbsp;